Robertvdspoel/Delphi-PAT-2024/IT11_PAT2024_Fase2_SurnameName/ReadMe.txt

-This Text File contains information on how to log into my program:
+This Text File contains information on how to log into my program And how to use my program